Chinese rhetoric

+Scholars studying Chinese rhetoric often analyze through general rhetorical principles, diction and organization, rhetorical devices, and genres and styles.
+These four categories provide a framework for understanding how rhetorical practices have been discussed in Chinese philosophical writings, literary texts, and modern scholarly studies.

 The sources of Chinese rhetorical tradition are subject to a scholarly debate.
-Some researchers assert that the rhetoric as an academic discipline only arrived in China with Westernization in the early 1900s, with their colleagues disputing that.
-Without doubt, as an art of persuasion, the indigenous Chinese rhetoric existed in China since ancient times, lies at the origins of − and provides considerable influence upon − the Asian rhetoric, with most scholars looking for its roots in the Spring and Autumn Period.
-Weixiao Wei claims that the rhetoric tradition in China is 4000 years old.
+Some researchers assert that the rhetoric as an academic discipline was introduced to China through Western influence in the early twentieth century, while others argue the indigenous Chinese rhetoric existed in China since ancient times, with most scholars looking for its roots in the Spring and Autumn Period.

-The concept of "good writing" is culturally specific, shaped by the norms and values of the society.
 Chinese theories of persuasive communication have had a significant influence on this practice of social engagement.
-Since rhetorical contexts vary across different times and cultures, the rhetorical traditions of ancient China—which have developed over more than five millennia—are deeply reflective of its social dynamics and epistemological frameworks.
-In each dynasty in Chinese history, its societal rhetorical value can be influenced by eminent poet, spokesperson, philosopher, or historian, etc., who proposed and promoted it.
-In comparison to the Western persuasion of art, which in general prefer utilitarian and modern cultural values, Chinese persuasive rhetoric relies more on relational/positional terms and social status to add to credibility.
+Since rhetorical contexts vary across different times and cultures, rhetorical traditions of ancient China—which have developed over more than five millennia—are deeply reflective of its social dynamics and epistemological frameworks.
+In each dynasty in Chinese history, its societal rhetorical value can be influenced by poets, speakers, and philosophers, who proposed and promoted it.
+In comparison to the Western persuasion of art, which in general prefers utilitarian and modern cultural values, Chinese persuasive rhetoric relies more on relational terms and social status to add to credibility.

-Features of Chinese persuasion value

-The nature philosophy is important in Chinese persuasion of art.
-It can be demonstrated in the rhetorical theories proposed by different figures throughout the ancient dynasties in Chinese history.
-Often neglected in Western rhetorical tradition, persuasion using pathos is essential and is parallel to the inductive and deductive logic, in Chinese rhetoric.
-Ethos and pathos are both developed equally as logos and This degree of emotions, in classical Chinese theory, has subtle difference from a psychological mood but more attached to the physical movements and inner balance of heart.
-Hence, there is gap between this state of 'infection' and the automatic human feelings.
-Therefore, the emotions appealed from pathos and ethos are deemed as cognitively reasonable, weighing up pros and cons over the convince and thus the rhetoric of pathos and ethos are deemed as valid in their effectiveness to convince.
-There is a list of rhetorical traditions and principals, brought up by important figures throughout period of time in history, that echoes the core of Chinese rhetorical values.
+Historical Development